Japan's business confidence hits two-year low as trade war stings

 But indices measuring price developments show companies are unable to raise prices of their goods much even as a tightening job market pushes up labor costs, a development that could hurt their spending appetite ahead.

-"As long as domestic demand holds firm the sales tax will increase as planned, although you cannot completely rule out the possibility of further delay," said Masaki Kuwahara, senior economist at Nomura Securities.
+"As long as domestic demand holds firm the sales tax will increase as planned, although you cannot completely rule out the possibility of further delay," said Masaki Kuwahara, a senior economist at Nomura Securities.

 And signs of weakening demand are emerging at upstream manufacturers, including Nagumo Seisakusho Co, a small maker of precision moulds in the northern Japan.
-The company told Reuters earlier this year that orders have fall sharply since late 2018 as its bigger clients suffered from slowing demand from China.
+The company told Reuters earlier this year that orders have fallen sharply since late 2018 as its bigger clients suffered from slowing Chinese demand.

 Factories across Japan depend heavily on Chinese customers, the world's second-biggest economy, to buy their products, especially the parts and equipment that reach China's manufacturers.